johntime2005/blog-temple/README.en.md

 - Uses Chibi `Firefly` mascot spine model provided by Bilibili creator [公公的日常](https://space.bilibili.com/3546750017080050)
 - Icons from [Iconify](https://iconify.design/)
 - Firefly-related image assets are copyrighted by [miHoYo](https://www.mihoyo.com/), the developer of ["Honkai: Star Rail"](https://sr.mihoyo.com/).

+## 📝 License

+This project is licensed under the [MIT license](https://mit-license.org/), see the [LICENSE](./LICENSE) file for details.
+It was originally forked from [saicaca/fuwari](https://github.com/saicaca/fuwari).
+Thanks to the original author for their contribution.
+The original project is also licensed under the [MIT license](https://mit-license.org/).

 ## 🍀 Contributors